Technical Information

 Directory Structure

 Digital engine files (MMTTY, 2Tone, Fldigi) have not been set up to accommodate this two-folder structure, and need to be stored outside the C:\Program Files and C:\Program Files (x86) paths in Windows Vista, 7, 8, 10 and 11.
-One solution is to place them in a directory outside the normal pre-defined Windows paths (e.g. under C:\Hamradio\MMTTY or C:\MMTTY or …); a second solution is to create a folder inside your Documents folder for digital engines.
+One solution is to place them in a directory outside the normal pre-defined Windows paths (e.g. under C:\Hamradio\MMTTY or C:\MMTTY or …); a second solution is to create a folder inside your N1MM+ user file folder for digital engines.
 Either way works.

 The SQLite Databases